Buying guide

 AI summary

-Inflation is a rise in average prices, causing money to lose value and reducing your purchasing power.
-Measured by the Consumer Price Index (CPI), it can also devalue investments and lead to higher interest rates from the Reserve Bank.
+Inflation is a rise in average prices, reducing your money's purchasing power.
+It's measured by the Consumer Price Index (CPI) and can devalue investments and lead to higher interest rates from the Reserve Bank.

-The main causes are demand-pull (strong consumer demand) and cost-pull (higher production costs).
-The Reserve Bank aims to keep inflation between 1-3%, with forecasts suggesting it will return to the 2% target midpoint by mid-2026.
+The main causes are demand-pull (strong consumer demand) and cost-push (higher production costs).
+As of December 2024, NZ's annual inflation was 2.2%, within the Reserve Bank's 1-3% target.
+It is forecast to return to the 2% target midpoint by mid-2026.

 What is inflation anyway?